slaskhas/go_snowplow_parquet_model_generator/README.md

 When I cleaned up some old data from Redshift , specifically [Snowplow](https://snowplowanalytics.com/) data I ended up wanting to access the information locally on my Mac, long after I exported it.
 This turned out to be a bit tricky.

-IF I used the (awesome) sqlite3 library, it failed because of the timestamp data format.
+When I used the (awesome) sqlite3 library, it failed because of the timestamp data format.
 Other tools couln't handle the size because they tried to keep all in memory.
 Instead I switched to use the Go library at
-`https://github.com/xitongsys/parquet-go` and write some routines.
+`https://github.com/xitongsys/parquet-go` and wrote some routines.

 ### INPUT Data